Sorix/CloudCore/README.md

 1. CloudCore stores *change tokens* from CloudKit, so only changed data is downloaded.
 2. When CloudCore is enabled (`CloudCore.enable`) it fetches changed data from CloudKit and subscribes to CloudKit push notifications about new changes.
-3. When `CloudCore.fetchAndSave` is called manually or by push notification, CloudCore fetches and saves changed data to Core Data.
+3. When `CloudCore.pull` is called manually or by push notification, CloudCore fetches and saves changed data to Core Data.
 4. When data is written to persistent container (parent context is saved) CloudCore founds locally changed data and uploads it to CloudKit.

 ## Installation